shivkanwer/shivkanwer.github.io/_posts/2023-11-02-zero-trust-architecture-for-azure-managed-databases.md

 While these options have their merits, it is highly recommended to utilize Managed Identity whenever feasible, instead of opting for a Service Principal.
 The key distinction lies in how secrets are managed.
 When using a Service Principal, the responsibility of managing and regularly rotating secrets rests with you.
 In contrast, Managed Identity takes a significant burden off your shoulders as Microsoft Entra ID automatically handles the management and rotation of secrets on your behalf.
 Furthermore, Managed Identity ensures the secrecy of these secrets and allows your application to dynamically retrieve and utilize them at runtime through the use of Azure Identity Client Libraries[^5] and the Microsoft Authentication Library (MSAL)[^6].

-Additionally, it is essential to associate the Workload Identity with a specific role in the database, adhering to the principle of 'least-privilege access'.
+Additionally, it is essential to associate the Workload Identity with a specific role in the database, adhering to the principle of *'least-privilege access'*.
 This further refines your security posture by granting only the minimum necessary permissions for the workload to perform its tasks.

 [^4]: [Microsoft Entra ID - Workload Identity](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identities-overview)
 [^5]: [Azure Identity Client Libraries](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet#azure-identity-client-libraries)